-This article was last updated Jan 23, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jan 23, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 The Sportsman’s Guide was born in the basement of outdoor enthusiast Gary Olen in 1977 as a catalog supplier of items for hunting, fishing and camping.
 Since then, the company has grown to offer more than 300,000 items.